tobek/laminae/notes.md

         - 8. When it gets ahead of itself, the wave breaks.
         - 25. The knife likes to think of itself as a mirror.
         - 21. Nothing important comes with instructions.
 (NGC?)
-        - 42. For those who tread lightly enough the air is a stair.
         - 62. The fire doesn’t know where all that smoke came from.
         - 70. For Sisyphus the trouble of pushing the rock uphill was worth it for the thrill of watching it smash everything on the way down.
         - 84. Of course I’m an escapist.
 I’m trying to get somewhere real.